Frozen Pea and Walnut Pesto is a quick and easy spread or side that works with pretty much any entree or appetizer.

 Though I have many pea recipes under my belt, several years ago I made pea pesto for the first time.
 It was delicious and surprising as I never thought of making pesto out of peas.
 But it was also loaded with parmesan cheese so I wanted to find an alternative.
 My version uses walnuts instead, providing the creaminess you’d expect from pesto but with none of the dairy.
 It’s versatile and quick to make and can easily transform any dish.

-This Pea and Walnut Pesto is:
+About This Quick Frozen Pea And Walnut Pesto Spread

 - Simple to make